Court Farm, Pembrey: Manorial hedgerows and woodland

 In 1979 a group of Carmarthenshire Antiquarian Society members carried out some hedge counting on Court Farm land.
 This involves counting the number of different tree species in alternate 30m lengths of hedgerow.
 Each species in the hedge approximates to one hundred years.

 A narrow strip of land near the Court, known as the "Narrow Yard" (Llathed Fain, in Welsh) was traditionally granted, or leased, by the Lord of the Manor to a favoured yeoman, who quickly delineated his property with a surrounding hedge.
 At Court Farm, the field shapes do suggest enclosure of former "strips" or "lands" in an open field system.
 The Antiquarian Society found that, on average, there were five tree species per hedge, indicating an early 16th-century enclosure from open fields.

 Most of the survey effort was concentrated here, and in the Kidwelly area, because of the amount of medieval, and later, documentation available for this area, which can act as a "control" check for dates obtained from species counting.
 The constituent manors of local lordships are described in a 1609 Survey.
 This covers different soils, field types, settlement patterns and tenurial customs of the Welshries and Englishries.
-Dr. Max Hooper, of the Nature Conservancy, pioneered this system of calculation from English hedgerows, whose antiquity was attested by similar documents, such as hedged parts of Anglo-Saxon estate boundaries delineated in the charters, medieval "assarts" or clearances in the forest or waste registered in the Court Rolls, etc. The equation between age and number of species present is due to the relative abundance of colonizing species in the immediate vicinity, and the rate at which some species can colonize existing hedges, whether planted or made by clearing woodland either side of them.
+Dr. Max Hooper, of the Nature Conservancy, pioneered this system of calculation from English hedgerows, whose antiquity was attested by similar documents, such as hedged parts of Anglo-Saxon estate boundaries delineated in the charters, medieval "assarts" or clearances in the forest or waste registered in the manorial rolls, etc. The equation between age and number of species present is due to the relative abundance of colonizing species in the immediate vicinity, and the rate at which some species can colonize existing hedges, whether planted or made by clearing woodland either side of them.

 During the late 18th and early 19th centuries, a large number of oak trees were planted on the eastern slope below Garreg Llwyd Quarry.
 In early times the oak tree was sacred to the Druids, and in 1842 a newspaper reported that "A grand Druidic procession took place in Pembrey", although it is not clear if there is any link to the wood.

 During the early 19th century, women were employed in the area to strip the bark of the oak trees, which was sent to the nearest tannery, where tannin was extracted from the bark and used in leather production.